 We rely on the evaluation of the ICDAR2015 SmartDoc Competition [11], with databases and associated groundtruth [21] and compared ourselves with some methods using this dataset to obtain a reproducible quantitative evaluation.
-We applied our method on 4 datasets provided by the competition and compared the results with the top method of the challenge (LRDE), the methods of Leal et al. [22] and the method of Xu et al. [23].

-use in the final decision pro- boundary line is not well adcess the fact that two opposite justed to the document boundary curve.
+We applied our method on 4 datasets provided by the competition and compared the results with the top method of the challenge (LRDE), use in the final decision pro- boundary line is not well adcess the fact that two opposite justed to the document boundboundaries shall be parallel.